-I spent three months traveling New Zealand by bus and by bus only.
+I spent three months traveling in New Zealand only by bus.
 While road tripping through New Zealand is popular, buses are a great option for the solo or budget traveler, as they are easy to access, affordable, and plentiful.

-Here is a break down of the different options to help you decide the best way to do it if you also choose to travel around New Zealand by bus.
+Here is a breakdown of the different options to help you decide the best way to do it if you also want to travel around New Zealand by bus.

 This post contains affiliate links.